MBrunoS/arc-carousel/apps/docs/src/content/docs/quick-start/getting-started.md

 description: How to start with the Arc Carousel library.
 ---

-Welcome to Arc Carousel, a powerful and flexible React carousel library that will help you create stunning, interactive carousels for your web projects.
-In this guide, we'll walk you through the steps to get started with Arc Carousel and have your carousels up and running in no time.
+Welcome to Arc Carousel, a powerful and flexible React library that will help you create stunning, interactive carousels for your web projects.
+In this guide, we'll walk you through the steps to get started with the library and have your carousels up and running in no time.

 ## Prerequisites

 Arc Carousel is a React component library.
 To use it effectively, you should have a basic understanding of React.
-If you are new to React, you can refer to the [React documentation](https://react.dev/learn) to get started.
+If you are new to React, you can refer to the [documentation](https://react.dev/learn) to get started.

 ## Installation